SEU-WSY/Image-Retargeting-A-Dataset/README.md

 ![](https://github.com/wwwwwwwsy/Image-Retargeting-A-Dataset-and-Metrics/blob/main/instance_number.png)  <br>
 Second, in terms of aspect ratio distribution, our dataset covers a wider range of ratios, e.g., the number of 4:3 aspect ratio images is 18 times that of RetargetMe, and it is significantly larger in multiple aspect ratios, ensuring the balance and applicability of the data. <br>
 ![](https://github.com/wwwwwwwsy/Image-Retargeting-A-Dataset-and-Metrics/blob/main/aspect_ratio.png)  <br>
+To access our full dataset, please fill in the [form](https://github.com/wwwwwwwsy/Image-Retargeting-A-Dataset-and-Metrics/blob/main/application.xlsx) and send the form to this [email](haochen303@seu.edu.cn)